SeabertYuan/better-workday-calendar/README.md

 <details>
 <summary><b> Details </b></summary>

-This extension tags courses by their start and end dates to determine which term they should belong to.
-It adds buttons to allow the user to quickly display courses in their desired terms.

-By default, long course names are cut off; this is fixed by expanding the calendar popup area and slightly decreasing font size.

-In version 2.0.0, we added the ability to export your courses into an ics file allowing you to import your course schedule into your favourite calendar app.
+This extension assigns courses to Term 1 or Term 2 from their Workday course data and adds controls for switching terms.

+Waitlisted courses are hidden by default and can be shown separately.
+Courses receive stable colours, overlapping events use recalculated widths, and clicking an event opens readable course details.

+The existing calendar export is available as an iCalendar (`.ics`) download.

 </details>

 ## Usage

-This extension is available on [Google Chrome](https://chromewebstore.google.com/detail/better-workday-calendar/ebgddfhinidlemocaclojkiadpknpoia) and [Firefox](https://addons.mozilla.org/en-CA/firefox/addon/better-workday-calendar/) in their respective add-on stores.
-After installation, the extension will display additional buttons whenever the user presses the "Calendar View" button on the "view my courses" page.
-When the calendar view popup appears users will be able to filter their courses by terms and export their calendar!
+This extension is available on [Google Chrome](https://chromewebstore.google.com/detail/better-workday-calendar/ebgddfhinidlemocaclojkiadpknpoia) and [Firefox](https://addons.mozilla.org/en-CA/firefox/addon/better-workday-calendar/).

+The extension applies to the **View as Course Calendar** popup opened from **View My Courses**.
+It adds Term 1 / Term 2 filters, a waitlisted-course toggle, course details, and calendar export without changing other Workday pages.

 ## What's next?